-Below, you will find our rankings of the best online four-year programs in Nebraska.
-Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in Nebraska, explore our state resources, like a database of every college and university in Nebraska or our index of popular in-state scholarships.
+See below for our rankings of the best online four-year programs in Nebraska.
+Our profiles look at how schools approach online education and then list their services for distance students and their popular, fully online degrees.
+After reviewing the best online schools in Nebraska, explore our state resources, such as a database of every college and university in Nebraska or our index of popular in-state scholarships.

 |Rank||School Name||School Logo||City||Cost||Address & Contact Info||School Links||Acclaim for Online Programs||School Description|

 As one of the most respected online schools in Nebraska, Clarkson College prepares students for a variety of careers in the health care services field.
 The college was founded in 1888 as a school of nursing and has a main campus in Omaha.
 Its commitment to health care education continues today across several disciplines, including education and leadership, administration, health management information, medical imaging, nursing, and radiologic technology.